lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

 These clocks are then divided down and distributed to the rest of the system.
 See [clock manager](../../../ip/clkmgr/README.md)) for more details.

-`ast` also supplies a number of power-okay signals to `top_earlgrey`, and these are used as asynchronous root resets.
+`ast` also supplies a number of power-okay signals to `top_darjeeling`, and these are used as asynchronous root resets.
 - vcaon_pok: The always on domain of the system is ready.
 - vcmain_pok: The main operating domain of the system is ready.

-When one of these power-okay signals drop, the corresponding domain in `top_earlgrey` is reset.
+When one of these power-okay signals drop, the corresponding domain in `top_darjeeling` is reset.
 Please refer to [reset manager](../../../ip/rstmgr/README.md)) for more details.
 Resets throughout the design are asynchronous active low as per the Comportability specification.